 Greenbriar Treatment Center offers the full continuum of care, which includes: Detoxification, Inpatient Rehabilitation, Day Partial Outpatient, Intensive Outpatient (Day and Evening), and Halfway House.
 Our Inpatient and Halfway Houses are licensed for Dual Diagnosis treatment of both addiction and mental health concerns.

 Greenbriar Treatment Center offers a Family Education Program at the Inpatient level of care to gain a better understanding of addiction and have the opportunity to visit loved ones.
 The Family program takes place on Wednesday evenings from 6PM-7PM, followed by visiting hours from 7PM-8:30PM.
 In order to attend visiting hours, the family member must attend the family education hour and be pre-approved as a guest of the facility by the patient's therapist.
 Please do not arrive more than 15 minutes prior to the start of the Family Program.
 If you arrive later than 6:15, you will not be admitted to Family Programming.
 2 guests per patient are permitted, and must be supportive of recovery.
 Each guest must be at least 11 years of age.
-Family members that attend the Wednesday Family Education program, have the opportunity to sign up for an education group on Saturdays.
 Pay phones are also available for supportive loved ones to call in order to speak with their loved one in treatment on a daily basis.
 You must bring photo identification (ex: driver’s license, passport, school or work ID) in order to visit.
 Clothing and personal items may not be brought in on Family Program days.
 Items such as money, toiletries, cigarettes may be brought in.

 - I Can’t